• Skip to main content

 Instructions

-• Using the sauté setting on your Instant Pot, cook the bacon until it's almost crispy, taking care not to rush this step.
-It may take up to 10 minutes to render out all the fat.
+• Using the sauté setting, cook the bacon until it is almost crispy.
+Do not rush this step.
+It can take up to 10 minutes to fully render the fat.

-• Add the diced onions to the pot and cook for about 3 minutes until soft and translucent.
-Then, stir in the garlic and cook for another minute, stirring constantly to prevent burning.
+• Add the onions and cook for about 3 minutes, until soft and translucent.
+Stir in the garlic and cook for 1 more minute, stirring constantly.

-• Pour in the apple cider vinegar, scraping up any browned bits (fond) from the bottom of the pot to infuse the dish with extra flavor.
+• Pour in the apple cider vinegar and scrape up any browned bits from the bottom of the pot.

-• Add the canned green beans (including the liquid) and the chopped potatoes to the pot.
-Season with salt and pepper, then stir to combine everything.
+• Add the canned green beans with their liquid and the potatoes.
+Season with salt and pepper, then stir to combine.

 • Lock the lid and cook at high pressure for 5 minutes.